 El Paso Symphony Orchestra Assn, Inc.

-EPSO is performing its 94th Season as the premier arts organization in the Southwest region.
-EPSO is strong, vibrant and dedicated to provide live music to the El Paso region.
-EPSO has thrived for 93 years and is the longest continuously performing symphony in the state of Texas, with beginnings dating back to the 1800's.
-Though the Music Education Programs EPSO is reaching the next generation with music learning, performance opportunities and enriched lives through all that the programs offer.
-In providing full or partial scholarships for their students who participate in the El Paso Symphony Youth Orchestra and Tocando Music Project, EPSO is making it possible for all students who have a passion for music to have the opportunity to enjoy: - the use of an instrument - high-quality music instructors - concerts in the prestigious Chavez and Plaza Theaters - summer music camps - a community of like-minded peers EPSO's long history is attributed to the versatile programs.event offered and to the many supporters who have volunteered with, donated to and served with the organization.
-Continue this long history by donating to EPSO on Giving Day 2024.
+The El Paso Symphony Orchestra is currently performing the 95th Anniversary Season, an milestone few symphony orchestras have accomplished.
+EPSO remains strong, vibrant and dedicated to provide live music to the El Paso region.
+EPSO has thrived for 95 years and is one of the longest continuously performing symphony in the state of Texas, with beginnings dating all the way back to the 1800's.
+Though the Music Education Programs EPSO is helping to ensure the legacy continues through reaching the next generation with music learning, performance opportunities and enriched lives through all that the programs offer.
+In providing full or partial scholarships for their students who participate in the El Paso Symphony Youth Orchestra and Tocando Music Project, EPSO is making it possible for all students who have a passion for music to have the opportunity to enjoy: - the use of a musical instrument - highly educated music instructors - performing concerts in the prestigious Chavez and Plaza Theaters - attending summer music camps - a community of like-minded peers EPSO's long history is attributed to the versatile programing and to the many supporters who have donated to and served with the organization.
+Continue this long history by donating to EPSO on Giving Day 2025.
 Gifts of any size are appreciated and will help to ensure the events and learning continue.

 Causes: Arts and Culture, Children and Youth, Education